Menu

 Secondary breast reduction surgeries are technically more sensitive than the first operation.
 The main reasons for this are:

-- Tissue changes due to the previous surgery,
+• Tissue changes due to the previous surgery,

-- The necessity to replan blood circulation,
+• The necessity of re-planning blood circulation,

-- Reshaping of the scars.
+• Reshaping of the scars.

-For this reason, revision surgeries must be planned by an experienced plastic surgeon.
+Therefore, revision surgeries must be planned by an experienced plastic surgeon.

 How is Revision Breast Reduction Surgery Planned?